As customer expectations increase, so, too, does the need for both excellent customer service and customer exp...

 1. Get employee buy-in

-According to Michael Lowenstein, thought leadership principal and director of qualitative insight services at Beyond Philosophy, based in Sarasota, Fla., employees are the key to optimizing the customer experience.
-First, organizations must ensure they hire employees who are committed to the company and fully understand the company's mission.
-Employee loyalty and satisfaction play big roles in improving the customer experience -- an unhappy employee usually won't provide the type of customer experience the company is after.
+First, organizations must ensure they hire employees who are committed to the company and fully understand the company's mission -- beginning with sales and marketing staff and ending with customer service teams and customer support teams.
+Employee loyalty and satisfaction play big roles in improving the customer experience -- a disgruntled employee usually won't provide the type of customer experience the company is after.
+This can cause organizations to lose business if unhappy customers choose to take their business elsewhere.

-For organizations looking to get employee buy-in for their customer experience initiatives, Lior Arussy, CEO and president of Strativity, based in Hackensack, N.J., recommended building a business case that explains why the initiative is important from a customer's point of view.
+For organizations looking to get employee buy-in for their customer experience initiatives, building a business case that explains why the initiative is important from a customer's point of view is a good starting point, said Lior Arussy, a consultant and author in the customer experience industry.

 2. Run an open, transparent business